 So Lazo, El Salvador

-So Lazo is a digital artist, illustrator, tattoo designer, and, as she calls herself, a designer of silly clothes.
+So Lazo is a professional digital artist, tattoo designer, and, as she calls herself, a designer of silly clothes.
 In her illustrations, she blurs the border between fantasy and reality, creating vivid plots and characters.
-Another distinctive feature that highlights Lazo’s approach to paining is the palette that often centers around the popping pink and cotton candy hues.
-Interestingly, such color solutions are merged with a powerful feminist message, giving them a whole different value.
+Another feature that highlights Lazo’s approach to painting is the palette that often centers around the popping pink and cotton candy hues.
+Interestingly, such color solutions are merged with a powerful feminist message, giving them a different value.

 Lazo’s world is inspired yet not limited to the myths and stories of her culture.
 In her physical and digital artworks, he brings the relationships between the spiritual world, the natural world, and humanity.
 Altogether these things come up as a fresh look at the Latin heritage that no one can escape falling for.